juxtapos/Rain/README.md

 # Running

-Simply execute
+You should be ok with the default config file, ./server.conf.default.
+To start the server, execute

-    $ node server.js
+    $ node server.js CONFIGFILE

 in the project root folder.

 Another option is the use the run.js script that starts a server instance and re-spawns it automatically on changes.

-It works in connection with the watchr used for testing, which must be running for run.js to work.
+    $ node run.js CONFIGFILE

+It works in connection with the Ruby watchr utility used for testing, which must be running also in order for run.js to work.
 In case one of the files in /lib, /modules, /test is changed, server.js is touched. run.js watches this file, kills the running server and spawns a new one.

 PLEASE NOTE: